Kristina01111000/lavendersite/README.md

 - will be adding bundles this year
 - check the mobile view of the site, the homepage test looks wonky
+- see if footer pages can be centered
+- look at the homepage lavender, native plants, events in mobile, see if they can stack ontop of each other
+- constant contact
+- on homepage move from under events subscribe to our newsletter to a new section and connect it to the email list